Hedge funds trim bullish bets on U.S. crude ahead of OPEC deal

 Among refined products, speculators raised their bullish bets in gasoline to a two-week high, with a combined futures and options net long position of 22,086 contracts in the week to Nov.
 29.

-The group also boosted its net long position on ultra-low sulphur diesel (ULSD) to a three-week high.
+The group also boosted its net long position on ultra-low sulfur diesel (ULSD) to a three-week high.
 Speculators held a net long position of 9,337 ULSD futures and options contracts.

 (Reporting by Devika Krishna Kumar in New York; Editing by Marguerita Choy)